Skip to main content

 • For ECDSA and BIP340, the key derivation uses a backward-compatible extension of the BIP-32 (non-hardened) key derivation mechanism.
 The extension allows not only 32-bit integers, but arbitrary-length byte arrays, to be used as input for each level of the key derivation function.
 See the levels 1 keys based on the canister root key and greater in the below figure illustrating the derivation of further canister.

-• For Ed25519, the key derivation is a custom mechanism for hierarchical key derivation that improves upon the existing solutions, which are either incompatibel with this use case because they are using hardened key derivation or they are unnecessarily complex.
+• For Ed25519, the key derivation is a custom mechanism for hierarchical key derivation that improves upon the existing solutions, which are either incompatible with this use case because they are using hardened key derivation or they are unnecessarily complex.
 More details can be found in the interface specification.

 The derivation of further t-sig public keys from a canister root key can be done without involvement of ICP as well to facilitate certain use cases.